We regret to announce that we are canceling Super Frosty Loomis this year due to lack of sufficient snow.

 - Results will be made available shortly after the race via Webscorer; visit the FLRC Web site for full results later.

-- Use of the warming hut may be limited depending on current COVID restrictions.
+- The warming hut is small.
 Plan to change and/or keep warm in your car.

 - If you have additional questions, please contact race directors Eric Sambolec (firstname.lastname@example.org) or Dave Kania (email@example.com).